 Regardless of your preference in cycling, we all want cycling to be made as safe as possible.
 Unfortunately, each year, there are hundreds of cyclists killed in the United States.
-For example, according to the National Highway Traffic Safety Administration, there were 818 cycling deaths in 2015 as the result of motor vehicle crashes.
+For example, according to the National Highway Traffic Safety Administration, there were 846 cycling deaths and 49,000 cycling injuries in 2019 as the result of motor vehicle crashes.
 Bicycling injuries reported by a 2004 study amount to a cost of $64,425 per death and $32,300 per incident for those that survive.
 In Utah, it is estimated there are approximately 463 cyclist involved crashes in 2020, which resulted in eight deaths.

 The Types of Bicycle Accident Cases that We Handle

 We only handle cycling cases involving severe injury or death.
 Our practice is centered on representing clients and their families in complex cases involving significant injuries that will impact a victim for years to come, and the families who have lost a loved one.

 In cases involving significant injury, we are experienced in identifying, quantifying, and demanding full compensation for all of the anticipated expenses to be incurred throughout the life of an injury victim, as well as future pain and suffering.
 Our personal injury practice is set up to establish an individualized team of attorneys, accident reconstructionists, vocational experts, and wage loss experts to work with the physicians and medical care providers of a victim in order to understand the medical prognosis for the injuries sustained, the long-term care that may be required, and the extent of financial damages suffered as the result of lost wages.